1968 United States presidential election in New Hampshire: Analysis

 The county map results followed a familiar pattern of the post-New Deal era, with Nixon winning seven counties to Humphrey’s three.
 Since Franklin Roosevelt’s election in 1932, in every close election or Democratic victory, Hillsborough County, Strafford County, and Coös County would vote Democratic, while Carroll County would be the most Republican county.
 This pattern endured in 1968 for the last time, with Humphrey winning the three core New Deal Democratic counties, while Carroll County was the only county in the state where Nixon broke seventy percent of the vote.
 Humphrey's strongest county was Coös County, which he won by a 53–44 margin making this one of only three occurrences since 1892 where it has supported a losing presidential candidate.
 Nixon thus became the first Republican to win the White House without carrying Coös County since Benjamin Harrison in 1888 and the first ever to win without Strafford County.

 As Nixon narrowly eked out a victory over Humphrey nationally, New Hampshire's results in 1968 made the state about 7% more Republican than the national average.
 As of 2024, this is the most recent election in which New Hampshire was not the most Republican state in New England, as Nixon won Vermont by a slightly wider margin.
 Hillsborough County would not vote Democratic again until 1996, and Strafford County until 1992.
 Nixon had previously won New Hampshire in 1960 and would later win it again in 1972.

-Nixon's victory was the first of six consecutive Republican victories in the state, as New Hampshire would not vote for a Democratic candidate again until Bill Clinton in 1992.
-Since then it has become a Democratic-leaning swing state.
+Nixon's victory was the first of six consecutive Republican victories in the state, as New Hampshire would not vote for a Democratic candidate again until Bill Clinton in 1992, after which it has always gone Democratic except in 2000 when George W. Bush narrowly won the state over Al Gore.